 Some foreign influence registration requirements are triggered by a covered relationship with any type of foreigner.
-This includes the 2012 Russia foreign agents law, Ukraine's 2014 foreign agents law, Kazakhstan's 2016 law, Hungary's 2017 NGO Transparency Law,
+This includes the 2012 Russia foreign agents law, Ukraine's

-Nicaragua's 2021 foreign agents law, Kyrgyzstan's 2024 law, and FARA in the U.S. It also includes proposals in Georgia, Bulgaria, Slovakia, El Salvador, and elsewhere.
+2014 foreign agents law, Kazakhstan's 2016 law, Hungary's 2017 NGO Transparency Law, Nicaragua's 2021 foreign agents law, Kyrgyzstan's 2024 law, Georgia's 2024 law, and FARA in the US1 It also includes proposals in Bulgaria, Slovakia, Peru, Serbia, El Salvador, and elsewhere.